HOA Management vs Property Management

 What Is HOA Management?

 HOA management companies work directly with community associations like HOAs, condo boards, and co-ops.
-Their job is to help the entire community run smoothly by supporting the board in governance, finances, maintenance, and legal compliance.
+Their role is to support the entire community by assisting the board with governance, finances, maintenance, and legal compliance.

 Responsibilities of an HOA Management Company: